Anta Babacar Ngom, CEO of SEDIMA, at her family chicken farm in Malika, Senegal. © Dominic Chavez/IFC

 WSMEs face structural barriers in growing their businesses due to their limited access to finance, business networks, and market information.
 Consequently, these barriers limit WSMEs’ ability to access new markets, including procurement contracts with private sector buyers.
 Companies can address the gender imbalance in their supply chains by purchasing from more women.
 Addressing gender inequalities in supply chains can help boost productivity, enhance sustainability, and promote innovation for buyers.

 Sourcing2Equal is an IFC-led global program launched in 2019 in partnership with the Women Entrepreneurs Finance Initiative (We-Fi) and the Government of Norway.
-The program seeks to connect thousands of women entrepreneurs to new market opportunities via corporate procurement by 2023 in four countries.
+The program seeks to connect thousands of women entrepreneurs to new market opportunities via corporate procurement.
 The program involves: i) conducting market research and case studies on the business case for buyers to increase their purchasing from WSMEs, ii) supporting private sector companies to adopt policies and innovations that facilitate WSMEs access to corporate procurement contracts, iii) building the capacity of WSMEs to meet corporate procurement requirements, and iv) connecting WSMEs to supply chain finance solutions.

 Sourcing2Equal Global Research – Harnessing Procurement Opportunities to Create Markets for Women Entrepreneurs in Emerging Markets

 In 2021, IFC launched a global research on the business case for private sector procurement from women-owned businesses.
 Research is in partnership with Accenture Development Partnership and WEConnect International.
 The research is underway and aims to demonstrate how purchasing from WSMEs can yield business benefits in emerging markets and encourage buyers to make more inclusive procurement decisions.
 The research also seeks to identify supply chain financing solutions for WSMEs.